dlueth/qoopido.demand/README.md

 ## Path resolution
 Path definitions in demand are totally flexible.
 Relative paths as well as absolute paths starting with a single ```/``` will, by default, be resolved against the ```base``` configuration parameter and might get altered afterwards when matching a certain pattern configured.

-There is on exception to this rule.
-When providing a module with dependencies these dependencies will get resolved against the modules own path, if the dependencies path is relative.
+There is only one exception to this rule: when providing a module with dependencies these dependencies will get resolved against the modules own path, if the dependencies path is relative.

 Absolute URLs starting either with a protocol or ```//``` will not get altered at all.